-Getting smarter does not come out of no where.
+Getting smarter does not come out of anywhere.
 Instead, you have to build your intelligence every day through intentional daily habits.

 Would you want to be a little smarter every single day?
 These readers shared their advice on good habits you can establish.

 Here are some simple actions that could help you become a smarter person.

 1. Come up with 10 ideas every day